BeneSchier/AcousticZ/README.md

 ## Installation

-To install AcousticZ, ensure that you have Python 3.6 or higher installed.
-Use pip, the Python package manager, to install AcousticZ from the Python Package Index (PyPI):
+To install AcousticZ, ensure that you have Python 3.11 or higher installed.
+Use pip, the Python package manager, to install AcousticZ from the Python Package Index (PyPI).
+Clone the repository and navigate in the top folder and type:

-´pip install AcousticZ´
+´pip install .´

 For detailed installation instructions and alternative installation methods, refer to the [Installation Guide](installation.html) in the documentation.